 NHSN Antimicrobial Use and Resistance Module

-It is well accepted that the increase in antibiotic-resistant infections and also in Clostridium difficile infections have been strongly influenced by overuse of antibiotics.
+It is well accepted that the increase in antibiotic-resistant infections and also in Clostridium difficile infections has been strongly influenced by overuse of antibiotics.
 In a variety of health care settings, “Antibiotic Stewardship” programs are being developed to reduce this inappropriate use.

 To help tell whether those programs are making a difference, hospitals can track the utilization of antibiotics and the occurrence of drug-resistant infections using a data system called the Antimicrobial Use and Resistance Module (AUR Module).
 This is one component of a system that almost all Minnesota hospitals use to track hospital-associated infections, the National Healthcare Safety Network (NHSN).